-You really want to start writing.
+You want to write.
 You want to be typing away and call it done today.

 But you find yourself staring at the blank page and that forever-blinking cursor wondering if you'll ever start.